Redwood Castle

 The site remained in ruin for over 300 years, with only the thick exterior walls standing, until Michael J. Egan, a County Mayo lawyer, purchased and renovated the building in 1972.
-While the castle remains a private residence, terms of the Department of Finance Heritage/Cultural Tax Relief mean the castle is periodically open to the public during the summer months.
+While the castle remains a private residence, terms of the Department of Finance Heritage/Cultural Tax Relief require the castle to open to the public at times during the summer months.
 It is a protected structure (ref S329) on the North Tipperary list of protected structures.

-The castle hosted several "Clan Egan" rallies in 2000, 2004 and 2008.
+Clan Egan holds rallies in different countries typically every two years; as of 2025 the 1996, 2000, 2004, and 2008 rallies in Ireland had had segments at Redwood Castle, described as the clan's ancestral home.